By Steve Louis

 To offset the problem of dealing with so many unknowns, I created a Key Variable Matrix (KV Matrix), basically a menu of every component broken down into the relevant variables.
 Then I linked all the components together that were dependent upon each other.
 This allowed us to identify an acceptable range of assumptions that resulted in the fewest conflicts so that we could confidently start certain elements of the design.

-A simplified example is shown where the design of the piping is based on the hubs, tees, bends, and valve configuration, which ultimately controls the design the mat foundation.
+A simplified example is shown below where the design of the piping is based on the hubs, tees, bends, and valve configuration, which ultimately controls the design of the mat foundation.

 Simplified Example of a Key Variable Matrix (KVM) created by Steve Louis